loganhartford/portfolio-site/_hardwareprojects/(2) 24V Multiphase Buck.md

 #### Schematic
 While working through the datasheet calculations, I forgot to calculate what the IC power dissipation would be in the current set-up.
 As it turns out, with our dual MOSFET configuration, the IC would be dissipating way too much power.

 During testing, we could power up the IC and get 24V at the output but as soon as any load was applied to the output the IC shut down from overheating.
 The IC was overheating from supplying too much current to the gates of the MOSFETs during switching.
-The MOSFETs had very high gate capacitances and were in parrallel so the IC was having to supply 4W of power to switch the FETs.
+The MOSFETs had very high gate capacitances and were in parallel so the IC was having to supply 4W of power to switch the FETs.
 To get some of the testing done, we changed out the frequency resistor and dropped the switching frequency to 100 kHz so the IC wouldn’t overheat.

 Another issue we found was that the ripple at the output was much too high.
 This was likely due to selecting high ESR electrolytic caps by mistake as well as because we had to lower the switching frequency to perform the tests.